decargroup/navlie/README.rst

 The goal of this project is to write general algorithms that work for any implementation of the abstract `State`, `ProcessModel` and `MeasurementModel`.
 As such, please give thought to how this could be done to any algorithm you implement.
 As a rule of thumb, code outside of the `navlie/lib` folder should not depend on any of the classes in `navlie/lib`, although sometimes this rule is broken.

+If you want to discuss anything regarding this repo, feel free to email `charles.c.cossette@gmail.com`.

 Contributing to the Documentation
 ---------------------------------